Suspect shot inside Oregon middle school, students safe

 EUGENE, Ore.
-(AP) — Police said Friday there has been a shooting inside an Oregon middle school and all students and teachers are safe.
+(AP) — A suspect was shot Friday after an attack that occurred inside an Oregon middle school but did not injure any students or teachers, police said.

-Eugene Police Department Lt.
-Jennifer Bills said all students were locked in their classrooms and no one was being allowed into the building.
+Students were locked in classrooms and no one was being allowed into the building during the lockdown, Eugene police Lt.
+Jennifer Bills told reporters at Cascade Middle School in Eugene.

-Bills said the incident at Cascade Middle School in Eugene began with a dispute outside the school.
+“No students were harmed whatsoever.
+All the students are safe,” she said.

-It wasn’t clear who was involved in the dispute.
-She said the suspect had been shot.
+Bills said the incident began with a dispute outside the school.
+It wasn’t clear who was involved and no further details were released on the attacker.

 Most Read Nation & World Stories